Cosmoglobe/zodipy/docs/index.md

 # Initialize a zodiacal light model at a wavelength/frequency or over a bandpass
 model = zodipy.Model(25*u.micron)

-# Use Astropy's `SkyCoord` to specify coordinate
+# Use Astropy's `SkyCoord` object to specify coordinates
 lon = [10, 10.1, 10.2] * u.deg
 lat = [90, 89, 88] * u.deg
 obstimes = Time(["2022-01-01 12:00:00", "2022-01-01 12:01:00", "2022-01-01 12:02:00"])
 skycoord = SkyCoord(lon, lat, obstime=obstimes, frame="galactic")

-# Compute the zodiacal light as seen from Earth
+# Evaluate the zodiacal light model
-emission = model.evaluate(skycoord, obspos="earth")
+emission = model.evaluate(skycoord)

 print(emission)
 #> [27.52410841 27.66572294 27.81251906] MJy / sr
 ```

-For more information on using ZodiPy, see [the usage section](usage.md).
+For more information on using ZodiPy, see the [usage section](usage.md).